Skip to Main Content

 Organizing Your Social Sciences Research Assignments

-This guide describes how to successfully complete specific assignments commonly assigned in social sciences and behavioral sciences courses.
+Describes how to successfully complete specific assignments commonly assigned in social sciences and behavioral sciences courses.

 Definition and Learning Outcomes

-Research suggests there are a number of expected student learning outcomes derived from a podcast assignment.
+Research suggests there are a number of expected learning outcomes derived from a podcast assignment.
 These can include:

-• Encouraging ingenuity in how to present the podcast using sound effects and other design elements in order to create a specific mood or atmosphere;
+• Encouraging ingenuity in how to present the podcast using sound effects and other audio design elements in order to create a specific mood or atmosphere;

-• Building a sense of community among students in the classroom and, in the case of group assignments, opportunities for collaboration;
+• Building a sense of community among students in the classroom and, in the case of group assignments, opportunities for creative collaboration;

 • Enhancing writing and oral presentation skills;